Quantitative marked length spectrum rigidity: Estimates for the BCG map

-\begin{proof} We closely follow the proof of \cite[Proposition 5.2 ii)]{BCGnegcurv}.
+\begin{proof}[Proof of Theorem \ref{thm:BCGstab}] We closely follow the proof of \cite[Proposition 5.2 ii)]{BCGnegcurv}.
 First note it suffices to prove the claim for $v$ a unit vector.
 Using the definitions of $H$ and $K$ together with the Cauchy-Schwarz inequality, we obtain

 (See \cite[(5.3)]{BCGnegcurv}.)
 Using the upper bound for $H$ in Proposition \ref{HKapprox}, the above inequality implies

 Now let $u = dF_p(v)/ \Vert dF_p(v) \Vert$.
 Using the lower bound for $K$ in Proposition \ref{HKapprox} gives